| | |

 20. Jagasatru waterfall

-Another one which still remains a hidden gem although more difficult to get to is the Jagasatru waterfall.
-Good if you love a challenge, it seems the roads are pretty bad, especially if you visit during the wet season – so be careful.
+Another one which still remains a hidden gem, although more difficult to get to, is the Jagasatru waterfall.
+Good if you love a challenge.
+It seems the roads are pretty bad, especially if you visit during the wet season – so be careful.

 📍Location: East Duda, Selat, Karangasem Regency, Bali 80862, Indonesia